Rose-Hulman-ECE-Junior-Design/Sec01-Team02-GMOS/README.md

 - Common issues during setup or operation:
   - **Bluetooth Pairing**: Solutions for pairing failures.
   - **Motor Control Issues**: Diagnosing problems with speed or turning control.

+### User Interface
+- The Serial Monitor in Arduino will act as the UI
+      - Will print out all necessary information (power, car state, etc) at pre-determined intervals
+      - Will use the terminal to start/stop vehicle as well as update existing parameters
 ---